 I made water bottle labels with faces of a few popular Pokémon (Charmander, Jigglypuff, Squirtle, Pikachu, and Bulbasaur).
 You can find a link to the free printable at the bottom of this post.

 I was inspired by this Pokémon snack bar on Sharing Party Ideas, and decided to use the idea for G's party as well.
 You can buy the printable Pokémon Party Food Cards here.
+PLEASE NOTE: The cards shown in my photos were a custom order from the seller, as I had some specific wording I wanted to use for some of the cards.
+The standard order has some differences, but feel free to inquire with her on a custom order.
 The kids loved eating the "Squirtle Squares," "Charmander Cheetos," etc. The "Diglett Worms" didn't stand a chance!

 I used clear plastic and red containers from Dollar Tree to hold everything.
 I found this great Pikachu bank on Amazon that made the perfect centerpiece for the snack bar!